vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/guide/advanced/replace.md

   - Customize
 ---

-When setting `{ custom: true }` in [Behavior options](../../config/theme/behavior.md), the theme will import components through `@theme-hope` alias, so you can use it to replace any component of the theme.
+Replace theme components using alias when `{ custom: true }` is set in [behavior options](../../config/theme/behavior.md).

 <!-- more -->

-## How to Replace via Alias
+## Alias Configuration

-You need to replace the component alias used in the theme with `alias` option in your own VuePress config file.
+Configure component replacement in your VuePress config:

 ```ts twoslash title=".vuepress/config.ts"
 import { getDirname, path } from "vuepress/utils";